-2.9.3 The potential for growth of polymers ahead in India
+8 The potential for growth of plastic Industry in India

 The growth of the plastic industry and its contribution to the economic system is continuing to be on the upward trend globally, as well as in India, as life style changes spread and technological advancements along with modernisation broadens and demand for goods and services expands with economic growth.
 It has been especially identified that the major growth drivers are likely to be packaging (for food products and others), infrastructure related applications, agriculture applications, consumer durables, healthcare, Solar PV and other areas.